umasubra/ExcelJsDocumentation/resources/chartAxisTitle.md

 ### Set Chart Axis Title

-Set chart axis title properties including text and visibility.
+Set the properties of a chart axis title, including text and visibility.

 #### Syntax
 Use value axis as an example here.